dobooth/devdocs_linker/README.md

 ## @magento

 To assist in importing code, a "@magento import" context menu will appear when in the "New Comment" text area in a Github PR page.
+There are options for devdocs and merchdocs.
-Selecting this menu will add `@magento import code to magento-devdocs/devdocs` to the text area.
+Selecting this menu, you can add either:

+- `@magento import code to magento-devdocs/devdocs`
+- `@magento import code to magento-devdocs/merchdocs`

+to the text area.